engineer-plus-plus/LocationToWeather/README.md

   This service assumes downstream services are always available and reliable.
 In production, these scenarios must be handled carefully, with retries, dead-letter queues, and fallback mechanisms.
 - **Testing Coverage**
   Ensure comprehensive unit and integration tests exist for all critical functionalities, including edge cases.

+## Requirements:

+• Must be done in Ruby on Rails
+• Accept an address as input
+• Retrieve forecast data for the given address.
+This should include, at minimum, the current temperature (Bonus points - Retrieve high/low and/or extended forecast)
+• Display the requested forecast details to the user
+• Cache the forecast details for 30 minutes for all subsequent requests by zip codes.
+Display indicator if result is pulled from cache.
+Assumptions:
+• This project is open to interpretation
+• Functionality is a priority over form
+• If you get stuck, complete as much as you can
+Submission:
+• Use a public source code repository (GitHub, etc) to store your code
+• Send us the link to your completed code

+The [company Coding Assessment Exercise is attached.
+Please return as a single GitHub Link with the Code, ReadMe file, and Unit Tests in it.
+Please remember – it’s not just whether or not the code works that they will be focused on seeing – it’s all the rest of what goes into good Senior Software Engineering daily practices for Enterprise Production Level Code – such as specifically:
+• Unit Tests (#1 on the list of things people forget to include – so please remember, treat this as if it were true production level code, do not treat it just as an exercise),
+• Detailed Comments/Documentation within the code, also have a README file
+• Include \*Decomposition\* of the Objects in the Documentation
+• Design Patterns (if/where applicable)
+• Scalability Considerations (if applicable)
+• Naming Conventions (name things as you would name them in enterprise-scale production code environments)
+• Encapsulation, (don’t have 1 Method doing 55 things)
+• Code Re-Use, (don’t over-engineer the solution, but don’t under-engineer it either)
+• and any other industry Best Practices.
+Using ChatGPT, Copilot, or any other AI tools to complete the assignment or to use during your interview is not allowed.